jhipster/prettier-java/packages/prettier-plugin-java/README.md

 ![Prettier Banner](https://raw.githubusercontent.com/prettier/prettier-logo/master/images/prettier-banner-light.png)

-Prettier is an opinionated code formatter which forces a certain code style.
+Prettier is an opinionated code formatter which forces a certain coding style.
 It makes the code consistent through an entire project.

 This plugin allows the support of Java on Prettier.

-The plugin implementation is pretty straightforward as it uses [java-parser](../java-parser) visitor to traverse the **C**oncrete **S**yntax **T**ree and apply the format processing on each node (it uses Prettier API).
+The plugin implementation is pretty straightforward as it uses [java-parser](../java-parser) (thanks to Chevrotain) visitor to traverse the **C**oncrete **S**yntax **T**ree and apply the format processing on each node (it uses Prettier API).

 ## Installation

-### Prerequirements
+### Pre-requirements

-Since the plugin is meant to be used by Prettier, you need to install it:
+Since the plugin is meant to be used with Prettier, you need to install it:

 `npm install prettier --save-dev`